Elías Lafertte

 Elías Lafertte Gaviño (December 19, 1886 – February 17, 1961) was a Chilean worker in saltpeter mining and a communist politician.
 Lafertte ran in the 1931 and 1932 presidential elections ending in third and fifth place.
 He was senator from 1937 to 1953.

 Biography

-Lafertte was born in to a working-class family.
+Lafertte was born into a working-class family.
 He started working in a nitrate mine at the age of eleven.
 In 1911 he met Luis Emilio Recabarren.
 With him and other members of the Democrat Party, Lafertte founded the Socialist Workers' Party in June 1912, which was renamed the Communist Party of Chile in 1922.

 After a strike in Antofagasta in 1914 he was imprisoned for the first time.
 In 1917 he worked for La Vanguardia (The Vanguard) in Valparaíso.
 A member of the board since 1923, Lafertte Gaviño was treasurer of the Federación Obrera de Chile (FOCh) trade union from 1924 to 1926, and from 1926 its general secretary (confirmed in 1931 and 1933).
 In 1929 he was elected to the Central Committee and in 1936 to the Politburo of the Central Committee of the Communist Party of Chile.